RajKrishna2123/capstone_project/README.md

 ## Credits

-Special thanks to [Rajeev Ratan](https://github.com/rajeevratan84/image-segmentation-keras) for their awesome repository! that supported this project a lot.
+Special thanks to [Rajeev Ratan](https://github.com/rajeevratan84/image-segmentation-keras) sir for their awesome repository! that supported this project a lot.

 ## Acknowledgements